Siege of Kraljevo: Siege

 Between 15 and 20 October 1941 German forces killed approximately 2,000 civilians in reprisal for a joint Partisan–Chetnik attack on a German garrison in an event known as the Kraljevo massacre.
 On 19 October 1941 Chetnik officer Predrag Raković reported his commander in Čačak, Captain Bogdan Marjanović that his men are disturbed by the news about communist violence in Ljubić county and that they threatened with desertion if this violence continues.
 The rebel artillery shelled western and central part of the town on 19 and 20 October from Partisan held positions on Ružić hill.

 On 28 October 1941 the commander of the Yugoslav Army in the Fatherland Draža Mihailović received an order from Prime Minister of the Yugoslav Government in exile Dušan Simović who adjured Mihailović to eschew premature actions and avoid reprisals.
 Two German battalions reinforced with two tanks attacked Partisan positions on Ružić hill in early morning of 21 October.
 The Partisans flee their positions leaving their two cannons on the hill.
 The German forces continue with their advances through positions deserted by Partisans and attack Chetnik positions killing many Chetnik soldiers before they retreated back to Kraljevo in early afternoon on the same day.

 The last larger attack on Kraljevo happened on 31 October 1941 when attacking Partisan and Chetnik forces tried to penetrate German positions and enter into city using two tanks.
 For some time the historiography attributed this action solely to Partisans, but later this was corrected and participation of Chetniks was recognized.
 About 130 people died on the rebels' side, both Chetnik and Partisan.
-Most of rebel casualties were on the Chetnik side.
 During the attack on German positions in the Farming School Chetnik Lieutenant Bojović was killed.
 Chetnik Lieutenant Sima Uzelac and about a dozen of his soldiers were killed by machine gun while trying to cross barbed wires during their charge on an Axis bunker.